David Simeon: Career

 David Simeon began his acting career after being accepted into RADA, the Rose Bruford College and the Guildhall School of Music and Drama.
 Ultimately he chose the latter and completed his training in 1964.
 After years working in Wiltshire rep and Birmingham rep, Simeon began working extensively in theatre and television from the late 1960s.

 His first television role was as a murderer in Sexton Blake, which Simeon puts down to his honest face being the reason for his casting.
 From this point he moved to London and continued working in theatre in between television roles, which by the early 1970s were becoming plentiful.
 Among these were small parts in the Doctor Who serials Inferno (1970) and The Dæmons (1971), which Simeon now says despite his vast experience, "I’m now known as being in Doctor Who".
+The following year he also appeared in an episode of the BBC series The Moonstone (1972).

 During the 1970s he secured guest roles in television series such as Paul Temple, Z-Cars, Fawlty Towers, The Pathfinders and The Liver Birds.
 In 1973 he starred in his first major regular role as Detective Constable Mickey Finn in Hunter's Walk, appearing in 38 episodes until 1976.

 From 1980 onwards he continued to gain further regular roles in television series End of Part One (1979–80) impersonating television personalities such as Frank Muir and Derek Batey, Vice Versa (1981) as Mr Blinkhorn, Coronation Street (December 1981) as sales rep Bobby Simpson - love interest of Bet Lynch & Mavis Riley, The New Adventures of Lucky Jim (1982) as Philip Lassiter, Jury (1983) as David Farrell.
 He also appeared in several episodes of the hospital drama Angels.